Lauri Ylönen: Personal life

 He has a son named Julius, born in April 2008, with Finnish singer Paula Vesala whom he married on 8 November 2014 in Las Vegas.
-The couple filed a statement on 29 December 2014 and the marriage was registered in Helsinki, January 5, 2015.
+The couple filed a statement on 29 December 2014 and the marriage was registered in Helsinki on 5 January 2015.
 The family moved to Los Angeles in autumn 2014.
 In September 2016 it was reported that the couple had filed for divorce after being together for 12 years.

-Ylönen is currently in a domestic partnership with a Finnish model Katriina Mikkola.
-The couple has two children together, a son named Oliver (born December 2017) and a daughter Ever Marlene (born 17 October 2021).
-The family resides in Hawaii.
+Ylönen is currently in a domestic partnership with Finnish model Katriina Mikkola.
+The couple have two children together, a son named Oliver (born 29 December 2017) and a daughter Ever Marlene (born 17 October 2021).
+The family resides in Miami.